 Practice tests help you identify your strengths and weaknesses.
 You must focus more on your weaker areas to score well.
 The questions you struggle with must be practiced several times to improve your performance.

 The time you take to resolve each question must also be tracked and improved every time you solve a CCAT practice test.
-The score determines how much hard work you need to put into the test and elevate your chances of getting hired.
+The score determines how much hard work you need to put into the test and elevates your chances of getting hired.

 You must keep practicing the cognitive tests until your score is satisfactory.
-This will boost up your confidence level and help you perform well in the actual test.
+This will boost your confidence level and help you perform well in the actual test.

-Step 2: Problem Solving Strategies and Methodologies
+Step 2: Problem solving strategies and methodologies

 After you have identified your weaker sections, you must search for methodologies and strategies to solve these question types quickly.
 This will help you overcome your problem areas and score well on your aptitude test.

 The methodologies you must focus on include: